feng-li/tools-for-data-science-course/2021spring/2020310987/CV.md

 My name is Luo Junqi.
-Nice to meet you, teccher.
+Nice to meet you, teacher.